barty-s/windsurf-session-log/README.md

 As a user, I want to be able to create a profile and log in and out.
 As a user, I want to be able to create, read, update and delete training sessions from my log.

-As admin, I want to be able to delete users from the database using the superuser access, if required.
+As admin, I want to be able to delete users or sessions from the database using the superuser access, if required.

 ## Features